sdeastham/mpi_netcdf_installer/README.md

 If the user does NOT have a working MPI installation, this package comes with some (albeit only lightly-tested) scripts which can attempt to do so for them.
 This comes in two steps.
-The first is to install the OpenUCX communication framework, which replaced the "openib" transport layer in OpenMPI v4+.
+The first is to install the OpenUCX communication framework, which replaced the "`openib`" transport layer in OpenMPI v4+.

 #### Step 2a: Installing OpenUCX v1.6.1